Find Out What This Rock is

 Keep the result for a collection note, school project, or second opinion.
 Photos are deleted after analysis, so the mobile tool can answer the question without storing images.

-When find out what this rock is is useful
+When rock identification is useful

 - A hiker finds a shiny fragment on a trail and wants a quick likely name before carrying the sample home.
 The scanner can suggest common matches from one or two clear photos.